Low Kiok Chiang: Life

 In the 1880s, Kiam Hoa Heng received royal Siamese patronage from King Chulalongkorn himself.
 The story goes that one day a man walked into his shop with an entourage of people.
 No one knew who he was but one employee did recognise this person as the King.
 Low was at the local church for his daily afternoon prays and so missed this visit.
 After the visit the owner was invited to the royal palace to receive a plaque signifying royal patronage.

 According to the Miramar shipping index website, Low commissioned a 1,100 ton powered ship, the 'Ban Hong Liong' in 1906.
 The ship was later sold and played a prominent role as a transport and logistics ship for British forces during the second World War.

 Low Kiok Chiang died on 12 March 1911 from complications arising from blood poisoning due to an infection.
 His body was transported via steam ship from Bangkok to Singapore for burial.
 He was buried in a cemetery behind Singapore's Presidential Istana (Palace) which was exhumed in 1970 to make way for a park.
 His marble tombstone and body are now interred at the Choa Chu Kang Cemetery in Singapore.

-By the second decade of the 20th century, the Low family network began linking up with other prominent Roman Catholic Chinese philanthropist families such as the Wee (Ng) family, headed by David Wee Cheng Soon (1875–1944), who contributed heavily to the construction of the Church of St Theresa in 1929 (Singapore), the St Anthony's Church in 1927 (Singapore) and other Roman Catholic infrastructure such as the school hall of St Joseph's Institution in 1911 (see photo).
+By the second decade of the 20th century, the Low family network began linking up with other prominent Catholic Chinese philanthropist families such as the Wee (Ng) family, headed by David Wee Cheng Soon (1875–1944), who contributed heavily to the construction of the Church of St Theresa in 1929 (Singapore), the St Anthony's Church in 1927 (Singapore) and other Catholic infrastructure such as the school hall of St Joseph's Institution in 1911 (see photo).
 Wee ran a large construction company based in Stamford Road, Singapore city.
 Wee's company also constructed the Majestic Hotel (1932) now the National Art Gallery in Kuala Lumpur, Malaysia, and Singapore's first airport runway at the former Kallang Airport.

 Immediate descendants live in Singapore, Thailand, the Netherlands, Spain, Australia, Italy and the UK.